The posterior probability of a null hypothesis given a statistically significant result

 For now, we will assume that the null hypothesis $H_0$ has the high prior probability of 90\% of being true.
 Just as a coin has heads and tails as possible outcomes, the null hypothesis can have two possible outcomes, true or false, each with some probability.
 Thus, we can now talk about the probability $\theta$ of the null hypothesis being true.
 We can model this by assuming that a success or failure is generated from a Bernoulli process that has probability of success $\theta$:

 Because our prior belief that the null is true will come with some uncertainty (it is not merely a point value), we can model this prior belief through a Beta distribution.
+We chose a Beta distribution here because the prior on a probability parameter is usually a Beta distribution (for example, consider the classic Beta-Binomial conjugate case in Bayesian statistics).
 For example, a prior $Beta(60,6)$ on $\theta$ expresses the assumption that the prior probability of the null being true is between 0.83 and 0.97 with probability 95\% (approximately), with mean probability approximately 0.90.
 The lower and upper bounds of the 95\% credible interval can be computed using the inverse cumulative distribution function of the Beta distribution.
 We simply solve the integrals for the lower and upper bounds:

 and